Remains of Greco-Roman town unearthed in Egypt's Alexandria - The Statesman

 An Egyptian archaeological mission has unearthed remains of a residential and commercial town dating back to the Greco-Roman era in the coastal city of Alexandria.

-During the excavation work in the al-Shatby neighborhood, “the mission has found a large network of tunnel tanks painted in pink for storing rain, flood, and groundwater to be used during the draught time”, Xinhua news agency quoted Mostafa Waziri, Secretary-General of the Supreme Council of Antiquities of Egypt, as saying on Friday.
+During the excavation work in the al-Shatby neighbourhood, “the mission has found a large network of tunnel tanks painted in pink for storing rain, flood and groundwater to be used during the draught time”, Xinhua news agency quoted Mostafa Waziri, Secretary-General of the Supreme Council of Antiquities of Egypt, as saying on Friday.

 He added that studies show that the settlement was used from the 2nd century B.C. to the 4th century A.D.